Have you ever entered the grocery store with your pockets full and left with almost no money?

 Buy one get one free offer or try out our sample, if you like it you can buy one packet are some of the strategies grocery stores use all the time.

-These tricks work amazingly as almost everyone falls prey to it.
+These tricks work amazingly as almost everyone falls prey to them.
 It’s like the ultimate strategy to spend more on groceries.

 You might say, “if I get one free it’s actually awesome I save a lot don’t I?”
 Not really, was the item on your list?
 If it was, yes your saving money Hurrah!
 But if it’s not buying an additional item based on marketing tricks is definitely not the way to go.